 Geneva is a beautiful city in Switzerland, it’s located close to the French border, which makes it the perfect base to explore the surroundings of both countries.
 The city is clean, organized and full of history, you realize that in the first steps you take through the historic center.

-I did my research before going to Geneva (like I usually do before visiting a new destination), but some things I only discovered when I got there – and I wish I knew before, like #9.
+I did my research before going to Geneva (like I usually do before visiting a new destination), but some things I only discovered when I got there.
 Here are some general info and a few curiosities that are good to know begore visiting the city.

 1. LANGUAGE & CURRENCY

 The local language is French, but almost everyone speaks English well.
 The local currency is Swiss Franc, and cards are well accepted – but I advise you to change at least a little bit of money for small shops.
 We changed money at the airport (probably not the best rate) because we didn’t want to waste time looking for a place.
 We were going to stay in Geneva for 24h only.

 2. CHOCOLATE EVERYWHERE, THANK YOU!

 Chocolate is everywhere, and there are many places to buy those treats.
 From select stores to supermarkets.